cyjoo1988/cyjoo1988.github.io/_posts/2020-05-31-how-to-oracle-datatypes.md

 *+ When should CHAR or VARCHAR2 be used?*
 Use CHAR datatype when it is absolutely necessary to compare exact fixed-length of a text (including possible white spaces).
 (e.g. sending formatted data)
-For other uses, VARCHAR2 is preferred as it saves un-used spaces while allowing flexibility to assign maximum length.
+For other uses, VARCHAR2 is preferred as it saves un-used spaces while allowing flexibility in assigning maximum length.

-#### 2-1.
-BYTE vs CHARACTER semantics ####
+*+ BYTE vs CHARACTER semantics*
 Because Oracle provides multi-language support,
 using byte semantics and character semantics can yield different results.
+Byte semantics are by default semantics for character types.
 For numbers, symbols and the English alphabet, 1 character equals 1 byte.
-For other languages, 1 character can take up more than 1 byte.
+For other languages, 1 character can take up to 3 bytes.
-(e.g.)
+For example, using UTF-8 character set, if you need a column that can store maximun of 10 characters, you can designate its size by either of the following:
++ Byte semantics: VARCHAR2(30 bytes)
++ Character semantics: VARCHAR2(10 char)

+#### 2-2.
+CHAR(VARCHAR2) vs NCHAR(NVARCHAR2) ####
+The size of CHAR or VARCHAR2 types can be set in either bytes or characters.